 - Click on “Advanced Settings” and Set RTP Mode to: “Allow Secure”.
 This will allow Secure RTP and Non Secure RTP, or Only Secure.
 This will ONLY allow Secure RTP Connections.

 - Press “OK” until you get to the VoIP phone main screen.
-3CXPhone for Windows will now use Secure RTP.
+The 3CX app for Windows will now use Secure RTP.